franciscoDevv/dummyAI/README.md

 **IMPORTANT**:
-DummyAI can't see previous messages, chat is not continuous, that is why it's named Dummy
+DummyAI can't see previous messages, chat is not continuous, that is why it's named Dummy In case of bugs 🐛, create an Issue
 ## Features 🎭
 - It can write emails for you. ✅
 - It can write essays. ✅